percona/pxc-docs/docs/glossary.md

 This property guarantees that each transaction that modifies the database takes it from one consistent state to another.
 Consistency is implied with [Isolation](#isolation).

+## Data definition language (DDL)

+A subset of SQL commands used to define, alter, and manage database schema objects like tables, indexes, and columns.

+## Data inconsistencies

+Situations where data is not uniform across different nodes or parts of a system, potentially leading to errors or incorrect results.

+## Data integrity

+The accuracy and consistency of data stored in a database, ensuring that data is reliable and correct over its lifecycle.

+## Database Schema

+The structure that defines the organization of data in a database, including tables, columns, and relationships.

 ## datadir

 The directory in which the database server stores its databases.
 Most Linux distribution use `/var/lib/mysql` by default.

+## Deadlocks

+A situation where two or more transactions are unable to proceed because each is waiting for the other to release resources, causing a standstill.

 ## donor node

 The node elected to provide a state transfer (SST or IST).

+## Downtime

+The period during which a system or service is unavailable or not operational.

 ## Durability

 Once a transaction is committed, it will remain so and is resistant to a server exit.

+## Flow control

+A mechanism to manage the rate of data replication in a cluster.

 ## Foreign Key